 “Our Father,” said the lady, his grandmother, over dinner.

 Henry sat up and switched off the flashlight and put the book down in his lap and when his eyes had adjusted he counted the surrounding drift of lightning bugs.
 What Henry loved was how the language of the intermittent light the bugs made was only for each other.
 He was in height and mass and relative reasoning capacity like unto a god to these trivial insects but these trivial insects went from birth to death completely oblivious to the human presence.
 They decorated the fields at dusk and darkness without a slight care regarding human needs, except when a kid like Nathaniel Mullins caught some and pinched the bellies off to brandish the posthumously radiant organs on his knuckles.
 Mullins chased the girls with hideously beautified hands and some would kiss him in the further-away fields.
-Henry would hear them squeal and laugh in the tall grass while he paced or drop-kicked clods to kill time and later walk Mullins to the train tracks to put pennies on them.
+Henry would hear them squeal and laugh in the tall grass while he paced or drop-kicked clods to kill time in the sudden silence and later walk Mullins to the train tracks to put pennies on them.

 The book Henry was reading in the field was altogether incomprehensible to him.
 It wasn’t just the cultural differences between the author, D.H.
 Lawrence, and his reader, Henry, the only reader of such a book for square miles, which might explain Henry’s sincere bafflement in the face of the text.
 And it wasn’t merely that Lawrence was English and red-headed and white.
-It was the sinister nature of all interactions between men and women, in Lawrence’s book, that kept the book’s meanings mysterious to the boy in the field with a sandwich and a book, because the boy in the field was a virgin and nobody should know.
+It was the sinister nature of all interactions between men and women, in Lawrence’s book, that kept the book’s meanings mysterious to the boy in the field with a sandwich and a book, because the boy in the field was a virgin.

 Henry often imagined hopping on a freight train as the last resort if his classmates found out he was a virgin.
 He often imagined sharing his tomato soup in a thermos with a grateful hobo.
 Not even the hobo should know.